anduc146khmt/BachKhoaReport/README.md

-# My Document
+# Computer Science Assignment Report

 Here are some of my reports of assignments that I participated in during my learning at Bach Khoa University (**HCMUT**)

-About source code of assignments, I do not upload here because of my license.
+About source code of assignments, I do not upload here because of private license.

 # Contact